RomainTrm/Blog/content/posts/learning-elixir/index.md

 {3, []}
 ```

-With such property, it enables metaprogramming like macros, allowing developers to (re)define code, functions and behaviors at runtime.
+Such property enables metaprogramming like macros, allowing developers to (re)define code, functions and behaviors at runtime.

 ## The Erlang VM